 Remember when Rick finds Lori and Carl at the camp site?
 We know, it was a very long time ago.
 Well, if you need a refresher, Morales was one of the few members of the camp survivors who didn’t become dead meat.
 Morales came across as an honest man and a great team player; just an all round stand-up guy as far as we could tell.

-But when the new zombie tenants move in and the camp survivors decide that it’s time to move on, Morales decides to go back to his hometown with his family in the hope of finding long-lost relatives.
+But when the new zombie tenants move in and the camp survivors decide that it’s time to move on, Morales decides to go back to his hometown with his family in the hopes of finding their long-lost relatives.
 Will they ever hear from him again?
 Well that, friends, remains to be seen.
 Probably not, though.

 12. Why didn’t the runners from Alexandria ever bump into the Saviors?